 About this Install Guide

-Container CLI is an open-source command-line tool from Apple for building and running Arm Linux containers directly on macOS using lightweight virtual machines without Docker Desktop or full Linux VMs.
+Container CLI is an open-source command-line tool from Apple for building and running Arm Linux containers directly on macOS.
+With Container CLI, you can run containers using lightweight virtual machines without Docker Desktop or full Linux VMs.

-It supports the full OCI (Open Container Initiative) workflow: building, running, tagging, and pushing container images.
+The CLI supports the full Open Container Initiative (OCI) workflow: building, running, tagging, and pushing container images.

-This guide shows how to install and use the container CLI to run Arm Linux containers natively on Apple silicon Macs.
+In this guide, you’ll learn how to install and use the Container CLI to run Arm Linux containers natively on Apple silicon Macs.

 First, confirm you are using an Apple silicon Mac by running: